tennyros/spring-boot-jooq/README.md

 ### After cloning the project you need to:

-#### - make a copy of 'gradle.properties' (like cp liquibase.properties.example liquibase.properties) file and set your credentials according sample;
+#### - make a copy of 'gradle.properties' (like 'cp gradle.properties.example gradle.properties') file and set your credentials according sample;

 #### - specify in run/debug configurations in your IDEA for Main.java:
 - VM options, for example: